devdudeio/verus-gateway/README.md

 ### Migration from Old Gateway

-If you're migrating from an older gateway version (beamup-gateway), note the URL format changes:
+If you're migrating from an older gateway version, note the URL format changes:

 **Old format:**
 ```